Learn

 What Is Monitor Mode?
 How WiFi Packet Capture Actually Works

-10 min read 2244 words 2 weeks ago
+10 min read 2244 words 2 months ago

 Monitor mode lets a WiFi adapter capture every frame in the air, not just ones addressed to it.
 Here's how it works and what the ESP32 can actually see.

-10 min read 2244 words 2 weeks ago
+10 min read 2244 words 2 months ago

 Monitor mode lets a WiFi adapter capture every frame in the air, not just ones addressed to it.
 Here's how it works and what the ESP32 can actually see.